mir-dataset-loaders/mirdata/docs/source/tutorial.rst

             )

-We can access to specific tracks by id.
-The ids are specified in the dataset index.
+We can also access specific tracks by id.
+The available track ids can be acessed via the `.track_ids` attribute.
-In the next example we take the first track of the index, and then we retrieve the melody annotation.
+In the next example we take the first track id, and then we retrieve the melody annotation.

 .. code-block:: python

-    orchset_ids = orchset.track_ids  # Load list of track ids of the dataset
+    orchset_ids = orchset.track_ids  # the list of orchset's track ids
-    orchset_data = orchset.load_tracks()  # Load dataset tracks
+    orchset_data = orchset.load_tracks()  # Load all tracks in the dataset
-    example_track = orchset_data[orchset_ids[0]]  # Get first track of the index
+    example_track = orchset_data[orchset_ids[0]]  # Get the first track

-    # Accessing to track melody annotation
+    # Accessing the track's melody annotation
     example_melody = example_track.melody